User Identity Overview

 Identity Deployments

-When the system detects user data from a user login, from any identity source, the user from the login is checked against the list of users in the CDO user database.
+When the system detects user data from a user login, from any identity source, the user from the login is checked against the list of users in the Security Cloud Control user database.
 If the login user matches an existing user, the data from the login is assigned to the user.
 Logins that do not match existing users cause a new user to be created, unless the login is in SMTP traffic.
 Non-matching logins in SMTP traffic are discarded.

 Sample identity deployments